skodak/moodle-docker/README.md

 With the containers running, enter selenium.moodle.orb.local:5900 as the port in VNC Viewer or type [vnc://selenium.moodle.orb.local:5900](vnc://127.0.0.1:5900) address in _Screen Sharing_ application.
 You will be prompted for a password, the password is 'secret'.

-You should be able to see an empty Desktop.
+You should be able to see an empty desktop.
 When you run any Behat tests with @javascript tag a browser will pop up, and you will see the tests execute.

 ### Using Browser debug console to view Behat tests in headless Chrome